OlimilO1402/KORG_Read_DS8syx/README.md

 to share sounds between different synths, at least of the same synth model.
 Roland corp defined the midi protocol in the 80ies.
 But it's kinda hard to read all bits in the right order.
 Until now I do not know if every bit will be read correctly.
-So the program never made it to a syx-writer, but anymay, it helped me out to solve my DS-8-problems, to see whats inside a syx-file, to distinguish different sounds and to spot the differences betweeen the sounds at one glance.
+So the program never made it to a syx-writer, but anyway, it helped me to solve my DS-8-problems, to see whats inside a syx-file, to distinguish between different sounds and to spot the differences betweeen the sounds at one glance.
 If you love vintage gear like I do, you could take this little project as a starting point for your own ideas.